Water (1985 film): Release

 The film premiered in London in January 1985.
 It was briefly in the top ten box office listing - along with A Private Function - but soon dropped out.
 It failed to recoup its costs and could not find an American distributor.
 When it was released there in April 1986 it failed at the box office there too.

 Reception

 The film received a mixed review in the New York Times, which read in part "The folks who packaged this put-on operated on the theory that a lot of eccentric people doing nutty things produce hilarity.
 The ingredient missing from the fitfully amusing conglomeration of characters is a character for the whole.
 In kidding everything, the movie leaves us uncertain about whether anything is being seriously kidded."

 The Los Angeles Times called it "so refreshingly funny that you're tempted to forgive its tendency to run dry in its last half-hour... boasts some of the wittiest lines heard on screen since A Private Function."

+Rob Salem of the Toronto Star described Water as "an eccentric delight from beginning to end, a perfect combination of casting and script ... completely irresistible."